vpidev/database-migrations-guide/LocalDevelopment.md

 This script will create the table and an empty sproc for us to work with for this migration.

+It is worth noting that the there is a `GO` statement in this `up` script.
+The reason is that some create statement need to be in their own batch when executed.
+See [Batch Statements](#batch-statements) for more details.

-We still need to create the real definition of the sproc.
+We will save this script, but we still need to create the real definition of the sproc.
 Altering a sproc can happen any number of times so it does not belong in the `up` folder.
 We will instead put it in the `sprocs` folder.

 Expand the `sprocs` folder in the Solution Explorer and right click on the `SaM` folder to add a new text document like we previously did for the `up` script.
 Name this script `SaM.Product_SKU_Detail_List.sql`.